RSZ-Nld/VFO-1.8-Inch-Retro-scale/Readme.md

 Made a own pcb with si5351 and 1.8Inch  Display and a esp32Dev.

-You can change the file for add on BFO and Frequency BFO,
+You can change the file for add on IF and Frequency BFO,

 Memory is only working for start Frequency.